sixthgear/sixthgear.github.io/index.md

 ---

 **Hello, I'm Josh!** I'm an experienced entrepreneur/engineer from Vancouver, British Columbia.
-I love building businesses and software, and I'm always on the look out for new opportunities to do both.
+I love business and software, and I'm always looking for opportunities to connect them.

 <div class="project-logos">